andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/09-guanacaste.md

 laconic Tico who sets off down the path with three dogs in tow, Safra, Lucy, and Lola.
 It's not long till we get our first glimpse of the water and it's a ridiculous deep turquoise color, a result of Mie scattering from suspended minerals.
-The river also has a high sulfur concentration and has been used through history for its supposed medicinal powers.
+The river also has a high sulfur concentration and has been sought throughout history for its supposed medicinal powers.

 <figure class="figure">
   <img class="figure-img img-fluid mt-2 rounded" src="/theme/images/traveler/2021_09-costa_rica/waterfall_water.jpg" alt="Turquoise water">